jwansek/SmallYTChannelBot/readme.md

 - Automate backups

-#About the database's structure
+# About the database's structure

 `users` is where usernames and the scores are kept. `lambdas` is for every time a lambda is given.
-Is linked to `users`. `stats` keeps unique users (just the amount of users in `users`), the total lambda in circulation (everyone's lambda scores summed), and the times help given, which is just the sum of every unique entry in `lambdas`.
+Is linked to `users`. `stats` keeps unique users (just the amount of users in `users`), the total lambda in circulation (everyone's lambda scores summed), and the times help given, which is just the sum of every unique entry in `lambdas`. `blacklist` is the reddit id of every comment / submission the bot has dealt with.
+If running on a new system you'll need to update this.
+You can do this using archive_posts.py